mosaic-jasondebolt/phoenix/Phoenix/README.md

 ```
 {"PhoenixSSM": "/microservice/{ProjectName}/{Environment}/{your-parameter-key-name"}
 ```
-**Take a look at the "Outputs" section near the bottom of the "template-lambda.json" template for how to inject**
+**Take a look at the "Outputs" section near the bottom of the "template-lambda.json" template for an example**

 The "PhoenixSSM" function isn't really a function, it's just a string that tells the Phoenix [macro](#macro) that this is a special value that must be replaced by an SSM parameter lookup.
+The [macro](#macro) replaces {ProjectName} with your project's name and replaces {Environment} with the "Environment" parameter passed into your template before querying SSM parameter store and replacing with value.

 Usage:
 ```